Our Song: Music video

 The music video for "Our Song" was shot on August 14, 2007 and was directed by Trey Fanjoy, who had directed the music videos for Swift's past singles.
 Compared to the previous videos, "Our Song" does not feature a clear narrative and instead is a compilation of disparate scenes with vibrant colors and symbols.
 Swift talked about the concept: "[Fanjoy] had this idea for a front porch performance and then a field of flowers for another performance, then a black-and-white performance shot.
 It all came together in her head.
 She was able to translate that so well onto film.
 It just shows what a truly great director she is."
 The video features Swift's backing band as guest stars.
 It aired on CMT, CMT Pure, and Great American Country on September 24, 2007, and was included on the DVD reissue of Swift's debut album, released on November 6, 2007.

 In the video, Swift performs in different outfits for different settings; in one scene, she performs with a glitter-encrusted guitar.
 Many of the outfits are associated with mid-2000s fashion, such as pink lip gloss, layered tank tops with Soffe shorts, and black elbow-length arm warmers.
 Swift had two dresses custom made for the video.
-Spin observed that "Our Song" was Swift's first music video that incorporates visually stimulating elements: "All the colors fall somewhere between fantastical (like Swift's bright blue fairy dress) and excessive (like the pool of roses she sits in)."
+Spin commented that "Our Song" was Swift's first music video that incorporates visually stimulating elements: "All the colors fall somewhere between fantastical (like Swift's bright blue fairy dress) and excessive (like the pool of roses she sits in)."
 Jason Lipshutz from Billboard called it "one of her simplest, sweetest music videos".
 According to Glamour, Swift's bright and feminine style without using designer clothing in "Our Song" helped shape her relatable image in her early career.

 "Our Song" was the number-one video on CMT for seven weeks.
 It received a nomination for "Number One Streamed Music Video" at the web-hosted 2008 CMT Online Awards, but lost to Carrie Underwood's "All-American Girl".
 At the 2008 CMT Music Awards, it won Video of the Year and Female Video of the Year.